 Not all of these symptoms will be present in every case or to the same degree.
 Symptoms usually pass in two days to a week on average, but can in relatively rare cases take up to two weeks.
 It is not uncommon to feel tired or drained for a little while afterwards either.

-Remember, there is no vaccine or cure for dengue at the moment, so if you get it all you can do is try to relieve your symptoms.
+Remember, there is no vaccine or cure for dengue at the moment (despite the media getting ahead of themselves), so if you get it all you can do is try to relieve your symptoms.
 Vaccines are being developed at the moment but they won’t be widely available for some time yet.

 The only way to prevent getting dengue, is to protect yourself from the mosquitoes and avoid getting bitten in the first place.